Andrea Marinelli

 Andrea Marinelli (born June 26, 1982, Perugia) is a journalist for the Italian daily newspaper Corriere della Sera.
 At Corriere he works at the foreign desk and covers US news.
 Previously, he worked together with Milena Gabanelli in the investigative data-journalism project Dataroom.
 Marinelli lived in New York City for many years and wrote dozens of reportages from the United States.
 Before joining Corriere della Sera, he wrote for Il Sole 24 Ore, Il Manifesto, International Business Times and many other publications.

+Career

 In 2012, Marinelli crowdfunded his way into the US presidential campaign traveling across the country by bus and hitchhiking while sleeping on strangers couches thanks to couchsurfing.
 On the experience he self-published a book, "L'ospite", in which he describes the US presidential elections through the lens of his traveling experience.
 In May 2013, he repeated the experience for Corriere della Sera, this time traveling from coast to coast in order to cover the Supreme Court decision on the Defense of Marriage Act.
 In October, Marinelli published for Corriere della Sera the e-book "Justice ha due padri", a reportage on same-sex marriage and the perception of homosexuality in the United States.